AI Outreach Automation

 → Go to Google Cloud Console

-→ Create project
+→ Create a project

-→ Enable Gmail API
+→ Enable the Gmail API

 → Create OAuth credentials (Desktop app or Web app)